Chiba Urban Monorail

-The first segment (Line 2 from Sports Center Station to Chishirodai Station) opened on March 28, 1988, also the rest by March 24, 1999.
+The first segment (Line 2 from Sports Center Station to Chishirodai Station) opened on March 28, 1988, and the remaining segments opened by March 24, 1999.
 PASMO and Suica contactless smart cards can be used to purchase fares.
-It is one of the only two systems in Japan that accepts only these cards and not other Mutual Usage IC cards.
+It is one of only two systems in Japan that accepts only these cards and not other Mutual Usage IC cards.

-It is the world's longest suspended monorail system with a track length of 15.2 km.
+It is the world's longest suspended monorail system, with a track length of 15.2 km.

 Routes

 Line 1

 Line 1 connects station and station via a 3.2 km multi-track route, with four intermediate stops.